 Daniel R. Adler is a litigation associate in the Los Angeles office of Gibson, Dunn & Crutcher.
-His practice focuses on complex commercial and constitutional litigation in trial and appellate courts.
-He has briefed dozens of appeals litigated in federal and state courts across the country and has presented oral argument several times in the California Courts of Appeal.
+He specializes in complex commercial and constitutional litigation in trial and appellate courts.
+Daniel has briefed more than 50 appeals for federal and state courts across the country and has argued before the United States Court of Appeals for the Ninth Circuit and several California Courts of Appeal.

-- Voting-rights litigation.
-Mr. Adler defended a municipality, at both trial and on appeal, against claims brought under the California Voting Rights Act and the Equal Protection Clause.
-Mr. Adler has also counseled other California cities threatened with litigation under the California Voting Rights Act and section 2 of the federal Voting Rights Act.
+- Voting rights.
+Daniel defended a city, at both trial and on appeal, against claims brought under the California Voting Rights Act and the Equal Protection Clause.
+He has also counseled other California cities threatened with litigation under the California Voting Rights Act and section 2 of the federal Voting Rights Act.

-- Intellectual-property litigation.
-Mr. Adler was part of the team that won a complete defense verdict for a major wireless carrier in a patent trial litigated in the District of Nebraska.
-Mr. Adler successfully defended the verdict before the Federal Circuit, which enlarged the scope of the wireless carrier’s victory at trial by holding the plaintiff’s patent claims were ineligible for patent protection under 35 U.S.C. § 101.
-Mr. Adler has also litigated other patent cases in trial and appellate courts, as well as cases concerning software copyright.
+- Intellectual property litigation.
+Daniel was part of the team that won a complete defense verdict for a major wireless carrier in a patent trial litigated in the District of Nebraska.
+He successfully defended the verdict before the Federal Circuit, which enlarged the scope of the wireless carrier’s victory at trial by holding the plaintiff’s patent claims were ineligible for patent protection under 35 U.S.C. § 101.
+Prism Technologies LLC v.
+T-Mobile USA, Inc., 696 F. App’x 1014 (Fed.
+Cir.
+2017).

 - First Amendment.
-Mr. Adler represents a nonprofit sued by a political group for an alleged violation of the First Amendment.
-Mr. Adler has also counseled other clients facing potential First Amendment litigation.
+Daniel won dismissal of a complaint filed against a nonprofit by a political group for an alleged violation of the First Amendment.
+Pasadena Republican Club. v.
+Western Justice Center, 985 F.3d 1161 (9th Cir.
+2021).
+He has also counseled other clients facing potential First Amendment litigation.

 - Fourth Amendment.
-Mr. Adler represents the R Street Institute and the Cato Institute in opposing the United States Customs and Border Protection’s policy of searching electronic devices at the border, including at international airports, without even reasonable suspicion
+Daniel represents the R Street Institute and the Cato Institute in opposing the United States Customs and Border Protection’s policy of searching electronic devices at the border, including at international airports, without even reasonable suspicion.

 - Criminal appeals.
-Mr. Adler has represented former prosecutors and public defenders serving as amici curiae in support of nonviolent drug offenders seeking to withdraw their guilty pleas on the ground that their counsel did not advise them of the immigration consequences of those pleas.
-In one case, Mr. Adler helped to persuade the California Court of Appeal to grant the defendant’s habeas petition.
-In another, Mr. Adler helped to persuade the California Supreme Court to grant the defendant’s petition for review.
-Mr. Adler has also represented a client in a direct criminal appeal challenging convictions for attempted murder and first-degree assault.
+Daniel has represented former prosecutors and public defenders serving as amici curiae in support of nonviolent drug offenders seeking to withdraw their guilty pleas on the ground that their counsel did not advise them of the immigration consequences of those pleas.
+In one case, he helped to persuade the California Court of Appeal to grant the defendant’s habeas petition.
+In re Hernandez, 33 Cal.
+App.
+5th 530 (2019).
+In others, he helped to persuade the California Supreme Court to reverse orders denying defendants’ motions to vacate their convictions.
+People v.
+Espinoza, 14 Cal.
+5th 311 (2023); People v.
+Vivar, 11 Cal.
+5th 510 (2021).
+Those decisions will protect other noncitizens from the consequences of their uninformed guilty pleas.
+Daniel has also represented a client in a direct criminal appeal challenging convictions for attempted murder and first-degree assault.

-Mr. Adler graduated from Columbia Law School in 2014, where he served as an editor of the Columbia Law Review and earned the Ruth Bader Ginsburg Prize for achieving highest academic honors in all three years.
-He graduated summa cum laude from Princeton University in 2009 with a degree in History and minors in Finance and Latin.
-Before attending law school, Mr. Adler worked as a strategy consultant at Bain & Company in Chicago.
+He graduated from Columbia Law School in 2014, where he served as an editor of the Columbia Law Review and earned the Ruth Bader Ginsburg Prize for achieving highest academic honors in all three years.
+Daniel graduated summa cum laude from Princeton University in 2009 with a degree in History and minors in Finance and Latin.
+Before attending law school, he worked as a strategy consultant at Bain & Company in Chicago.